hamidrezakhosroabadi/external-sort/README.md

 ## LinePointer

 The LinePointer class represents a pointer to a line in a file.
-It has the following methods:
+It has the following methods(including dunders):

     __init__(file): Initializes a new LinePointer object with the given file object. go_next(): Advances the pointer to the next line in the file.